 Also consider fit if you have a specific needs for a narrow heel, wide foot, or lots of arch support.
 Once you've answered these questions, keeping reading to find out how they affect your boot choice.

-Types of Women's Winter Boots
+Types of Winter Boots

 Active Winter Hiking Boots

-An active hiking boot is best for well….hiking in the winter!
-These models feature a snug lacing system and rigid upper allowing a more precise fit and better overall stability on technical terrain.
-The rigidity also enables you to kick steps into the snowside if needed or to wear with a pair of snowshoes.
+An active hiking boot is best for… hiking in the winter!
+These models feature a snug lacing system and rigid upper that allows a more precise fit and better overall stability on technical terrain.
+The rigidity also helps you to kick steps into steep snow or to wear and works well with a pair of snowshoes.